Documentation

 API Key

 API_KEYA single secret sent as Authorization: Bearer header.
-Works with OpenAI, Stripe, Resend, and most APIs.
+Works with Stripe, Resend, Twilio, and most APIs.

 → Authorization: Bearer <key>